Title: Discrimination Complaint Resolution

 The College encourages reporting of any discrimination complaint within 30 days to facilitate a prompt and thorough investigation of the facts and circumstances involved.
 Under Wisconsin Law, any staff member or student who believes he/she has been discriminated against or who alleges discrimination has occurred in violation of this policy may also file a complaint with the Equal Rights Division of the Wisconsin Department of Workforce Development within 300 days of the alleged violation.

-Within five (5) working days after a discrimination complaint is filed, the Director of Human Resources will notify the President and the respondent that a complaint of discrimination has been filed, and of his/her intent to investigate the complaint.
+Within five (5) working days after a discrimination complaint is filed, the Vice President of Finance and Administration will notify the President and the respondent that a complaint of discrimination has been filed, and of his/her intent to investigate the complaint.

 Investigation & Decision:

-- Within ten (10) days of receiving a discrimination complaint, the Director of Human Resources will investigate the allegations and issue a written notice of his/her findings to the parties involved.
+- Within ten (10) days of receiving a discrimination complaint, the Vice President of Finance and Administration will investigate the allegations and issue a written notice of his/her findings to the parties involved.

 - If the complainant is not satisfied with the decision, he/she may appeal the decision to the Executive Vice President or designee within ten (10) days of that determination.
 The appeal must be in writing and specify in detail what findings, recommendations, or other aspects of the determination are being appealed.